 Lying in bed and trying to sleep is extremely frustrating when it does not occur naturally.
 You obsessively glare at the clock as you calculate how many hours until the alarm goes off, hoping you can force yourself to sleep.
 You toss and turn as you think about the next day, worrying more and more that you will be uncomfortable and won’t be able to get things done.
 Your mind races with conversations from the day past, tomorrow’s anticipated interactions, worry about unfinished projects and racking your brain for things you may have missed.

-Dr. Samantha Gaies, Dr. Sara Glazer, and Dr. Kimberly Fishbach are Licensed Clinical Psychologists who combine hypnosis, mindfulness, interpersonal techniques, and CBT to help people suffering from insomnia.
+Dr. Samantha Gaies and Dr. Sara Glazer are Licensed Clinical Psychologists who combine hypnosis, mindfulness, interpersonal techniques, and CBT to help people suffering from insomnia.
 Relying on modern research in insomnia, they have developed an integration of hypnosis and therapy that is both flexible and evidence-based.
 Our therapists have trained extensively in mindfulness meditation, self-compassion theories and practice, hypnosis, and acceptance-based techniques, and use this combined experience to help clients overcome their struggles with sleeping.

 When people think of insomnia, they often assume it involves being up all night without getting any sleep.
 But since most people vary in how much sleep they need from night to night, insomnia is not defined by how long it takes to fall asleep nor the number of hours of sleep.
 Instead, insomnia relates to the distress and day-to-day impairment as a result of one or more of the following: having trouble falling asleep, difficulty remaining asleep through the night, waking too early, or getting only nonrestorative sleep, which leaves people feeling irritated, groggy, drained, or distracted the next day.